thedog/mscheduler/README.md

 # Mscheduler
-Mscheduler is a php based application to organize meetings with polling capability.
+Mscheduler is a php based Web  application to organize meetings with polling capability.